Gkreindler/GMMTools.jl/README.md

 Set the options `"main_overwrite_runs"` and `"boot_overwrite_runs"`  in `gmm_options` to one of the following
 ```
-0 = do not overwrite anything, but launch the runs that are missing
+0 = do not overwrite anything, but launch the runs that are missing # this will save the most time
 1 = overwrite runs that hit the time or iterations limit
 2 = overwrite runs that errored
 3 = overwrite both 1 and 2
 10 = overwrite all existing files
 ```

+It is the user's responsibility to ensure that the existing results and the new runs are compatible.
+TODO: decide if/what checks to do, such as whether the initial conditions are the same (or load them from existing files).

-## Understanding the file output from incomplete cycles
+### Understanding the file output from incomplete cycles
-We save the results from each initial condition run in a separate file (one-row dataframe) in `"step1/results_df_run_<iter_n>.csv"`.
-After all runs are finished, we combine all results into a single dataframe in `"estimation_results_df.csv"`.
-(Analogous for two-step GMM.)
-To avoid a large number of files (thousands in the case of bootstrap with multiple initial conditions), we clean up and delete the individual run output files after the combined dataframe is generated.
+We save the results from each initial condition run in a separate file (one-row dataframe) in `"SUBFOLDER/results_df_run_<iter_n>.csv"` where `SUBFOLDER` is one of `"results", "step1", "step2"`.
+After all runs are finished, we combine all results into a single dataframe in `"estimation_SUBFOLDER_df.csv"`.
+To avoid a large number of files (thousands in the case of bootstrap with multiple initial conditions), we clean up and delete the individual run output files (the entire `"SUBFOLDER"` subfolder) after the combined dataframe is generated.

-Todo's
-* delete individual dataframes after the combined dataframe is generated
-* if combined dataframe exists, process it and only launch the runs that are not complete